SergioPeralta22/hello-rails-back-end/README.md

 # 📖 Greeting App - Backend <a name="about-project"></a>

-> This is the backend of an application to greet users.
-Yes, I know, they made me do this, sorry.
+> This is the backend part of a full-stack application built with rails as an api and react for the front end.
+This app show you a random message every time that you reload the page.

+Follow this [Link](https://github.com/SergioPeralta22/hello-react-front-end) to see the front-end repo

 ## 🛠 Built With <a name="built-with"></a>